 When you’re creating content, use stats and well-known references to back up your information and further educate your readers.
 According to HubSpot, we know that 96% of B2B buyers want content with more input from industry thought leaders.
 If you can, partner with some well-known industry influencers for guest blog posts.
 This connects your firm with them and vouches for your credibility.

 Another key point is to make sure you’re talking about things your company can actually help with.
 You want to keep your firm’s brand focused on the unique services you offer, which may not be what every consumer is looking for.
-If consumers have questions or topics that aren’t your area of expertise, its also useful to direct them to other helpful resources.
+If consumers have questions or topics that aren’t your area of expertise, it is also useful to direct them to other helpful resources.
 This shows you can be useful for many different reasons and they’ll likely be back to your company when they need a service you can provide.

 3. Be Effective